stephnan/boodle/README.md

 ## Tests

-Unit tests can be run with:
+Unit tests are configured with [kaocha](https://github.com/lambdaisland/kaocha) and can be run with:

 ```console
 $ ./bin/kaocha